 - 1. Coordinate with the Health Department and State Water Control Board to identify Critical Groundwater Areas (CGAs). - 2.
 Develop procedures to protect or improve, if necessary, the water quality of CGAs. - 3.
 Evaluate groundwater conditions for potential pollution, using available data from the Virginia Department of Environmental Quality (for leaking underground storage tanks) and the Prince William County Health Department (for failing septic systems) when reviewing rezoning and/or special use permit applications. - 4.
 Promote the use of secondary containment storage tanks for petroleum products and other hazardous materials. - 5.
 Review and upgrade, as appropriate, the Best Management Practice and soil and erosion maintenance enforcement program for all types of development. - 6.
 Conduct a study to predict the pollution content of proposed stormwater management ponds. - 7.
-Continue to monitor the pollution content of the sediment in existing stormwater management ponds. - 8.
+Publish a yearly report on the status of the pollution content of the sediment in existing stormwater management ponds. - 8.
 Develop an ordinance that requires new wells be tested for toxic and radiological substances at the same time that they are being tested for bacterial contaminants. - 9.
 Develop guidelines for the preservation of saprolite (soft, earth, clay-rich, thoroughly decomposed rock formed in place by chemical weathering of igneous or metamorphic rock) in areas where land use includes agriculture and where septic systems are used. - 10.
-Support a 100-percent reserve requirement for all drainfields, or equivalent mechanisms for achieving the same goal-regardless of percolation rate-for all developments in the County that are not developed with public sewer. - 11.
-Ensure that any construction in a flood hazard district (as identified by the Federal Emergency Management Act) is consistent with both the Flood Hazard Overlay District and Chesapeake Bay Preservation Area Overlay District requirements, as identified in the Zoning Ordinance and the DCSM.
-Expansion of any nonconforming use or structure in a flood hazard district shall be permitted only as set forth in the Zoning Ordinance and the DCSM.

-- 12. Promote the use of lined catchment basins or water quality inlets for stormwater runoff and/or small spills or leakages on sites where petroleum products or hazardous wastes are handled. - 13.
+Promote the use of pre-treatment devices for stormwater runoff and/or small spills or leakages on sites where petroleum products or hazardous wastes are handled. - 11.
 Encourage the use of appropriate vegetation in the stormwater system that will remove nutrients from the storm flow.

-EN-POLICY 9: Set sewer force mains and petroleum and hazardous material lines away from the waters' edge.
+EN-POLICY 9: Set sewer force mains, petroleum lines, and hazardous material lines away from the edge of waterways.